A Guide to Using Google Analytics Metrics and Dimensions for Conversion Optimization

 You can use this dimension to learn about the performance of your email campaigns — more than just open rates and click rates.

 Even if an email has a great click rate, you can confirm if users actually engaged with the linked page.
-You can take help of metrics like average time on page, bounce rate, conversions, etc., and find whether users actually stayed on the page and converted.
+You can take the help of metrics like average time on page, bounce rate, conversions, etc., and find whether users actually stayed on the page and converted.
 At the end of the day, opens and clicks don’t set the registers ringing; actual conversions do.

 Social traffic includes users who visit a website through links on social media.